GalEden99/SPL_assignment2-Set_Card_Game/README.md

 4. Navigate to "set-game-main\src\main\java\bguspl\set\Main.java" and run the project.

 # How To Play
-1. At the bottom of the config.properties file, we define the 12 buttons for 2 human players as shown in the image:
+1. At the bottom of the config.properties file, we define the 12 buttons for 2 human players.

-The first player plays with the 12 red buttons and the second player with the 12 blue buttons.
 Each key represents a slot.
+Each player controls 12 unique keys on the keyboard as follows.
 2. When you press 3 different buttons, if the 3 form a set, you receive a point.
 Otherwise, you incur a penalty for a few seconds (as defined in the settings).
 3. If you press incorrectly, first press again the slots you pressed and wish to unpress.
 4. The winner is the player with the most points when no more sets are available in the deque.